SteelzZ/au-cmsinn/README.md

 ### Configuring au-cmsinn package

-If you have added just au-cmsinn package to your project and no preconfigured UI package, add `init.js` file in your project's root folder and add these lines:
+If you have added just au-cmsinn package to your project and no preconfigured UI package (like au-ui-modern-business), add `init.js` file in your project's root folder and add these lines:

 ```
 if (Meteor.isClient) {